18 Incredible Set Menus You Need To Try

 The Restaurant at St Martin’s Lane

-An excellent spot for whiling away an afternoon, The Restaurant at St Martin’s Lane offers a sophisticated set menu with dishes ranging from beetroot salad, and tamarind octopus to Atlantic cod, and corn fed chicken.
+An excellent spot for whiling away an afternoon, The Restaurant at St Martin’s Lane offers a sophisticated set menu with dishes ranging from spaghetti and corn-fed chicken to Atlantic cod.

-Finish off by choosing pear tart with stem ginger ice cream from the dessert menu.
+Finish off by choosing strawberry pavlova from the dessert menu.
 The set menu is priced at two courses for £29 and three for £34 – and both include a glass of house wine.

 The Game Bird at The Stafford